All Episodes

 And the answer is, of course not, because you're having sex with another guy.

-Not that there's anything wrong with this, of course.
+Not that there's anything wrong with this, of course, of course.

-The only thing wrong is he damn Republicans and he won't give up the social issues.
+The only thing wrong is the damn Republicans, and they won't give up the social issues.

-And I'm telling you, the Republicans, conservatives willing to talk about social issues on the last line of defense in the cultural rot that's happening all around us, right in front of our eyes.
+And I'm telling you, the Republicans, conservatives, willing to talk about social issues are the last line of defense in the cultural rot that's happening all around us right in front of our eyes.

 I get so sick and tired of the Republicans being accused of social issues.

-You gotta take a break here, folks, up against it on time.
+You got to take a break here, folks, up against it on time.

 Be back after this.